-…to all those readers of this blog, to you, my thanks.
-All over the world the majority of bloggers are grateful for the regular readers they have.
-Interests are thesaurical and astronomical.
+…Thanks to the readers of this blog, to you all, my thanks.
+All over the world the majority of bloggers are grateful for their regular readers.
+Blog interests are thesaurical and astronomical.
 And to follow all blogs or read all books is impossible.

 So thank you for reading my gabblings on Shakespeare.
 Despite the coming film, Anonymous I will still believe in the Stratty bwah.
 For the simple reason genius of whatever kind exists to those with a passion to develop it.

 So the WIll Shakespeare of Anonymous, having seen the few scenes that I have.
 How do you write that sucking in air through your clenched teeth noise anyway?
 As if you just watched someone get road rash.
 Yes that noise.

 In the film Ben Jonson is the divot who hooks up de Vere with Shakspere of Stratford.
 He’s the smart and savvy one and Will is just ambitious innit?The cast list gives you an overview of who is important to the telling of their story.
 What I find important is what the real historical story is about these fictions.